Anup2907/Employees-salary-prediction/README.md

   **DISCOVER THE DATA**

-There are three MS Excel datasets:
+There are three MS Excel files consisting of employees' data that is collected from famous job board:

 1. Test Features (The dataset which was already split as 25% of the total data for prediction after trained by ML algorithms)